MonashBioinformaticsPlatform/bio-ansible/README.md

 ## singularity-hpc (shpc)

 Some modules are installed via `shpc`, which formalizes wrapping up Singularity containers as LMOD modules.
 Users can also install their own modules with a small amount of configuration.
+You can find many tools pre-packaged for shpc at the [shpc-registry](https://singularityhub.github.io/shpc-registry/).

 Users should run:
 ```bash